gamma-opt/EnergySystemModeling.jl/README.md

 pkg> instantiate
 ```

 In `examples` diretory there is `run.jl` script for running the [example instance](./examples/instance).
-However, to run the instance, we require an optimizer, such as Gurobi, CPLEX or Ipopt.
+However, to run the instance, we require an optimizer, such as [GLPK](https://github.com/JuliaOpt/GLPK.jl).
 Install your preferred optimizer, modify the script to use this optmizer and then run it using:
 ```bash
 julia run.jl
 ```